stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 # Architecture of the solution
 The solution initially processes the raw datasets,and stores them as parquet files in Amazon S3.Some basic filtering gets applied before loading the data as parquet files.
 Apache spark is used for filtering and loading the data to S3.
-After storing the files in S3, the parquet files get linked as external tables in an Amazon redshift staging database.
+After storing the files in S3, the parquet files get linked as external tables in an Amazon redshift staging database. a different schema is used for the staging tables called "staging".
 Finally, the external staging tables are used for populating the tables of the model.

 The diagram below reflects the main data flow of the solution:
 <img src="/images/model.jpg">